weejayuk/jump.ios/Docs/User Registration Guide.md

 (See http://developers.janrain.com/documentation/api-methods/capture/entitytype/setattributeconstraints/
 and http://developers.janrain.com/documentation/api-methods/capture/entitytype/rules/ ) If a constraint or rule cannot be met then thin registration will not occur, and the JUMP for iOS library will return an error code 3310, `JRCaptureApidErrorRecordNotFound`.
-For example, if there is a schema constraint, `required` on the `/email` attribute of your schema then users attempting to sign-in with Twitter (which does not profile an email address in it's social profiles) will not be able to thin-register.
+For example, if there is the schema constraint `required` on the `/email` attribute of your schema, then users attempting to sign-in with Twitter (which does not profile an email address in it's social profiles) will not be able to thin-register.

 ### Detecting Thin Registrations

-If thin registration is enabled and succeeds form a user then the `captureAuthenticationDidSucceedForUser:...` message will be sent to the `JRCaptureSigninDelegate` designated to receive responses from the sign-in process (i.e. the delegate parameter passed to one of the `startEngageSigninDialogForDelegate:` or its variants, or to `startCaptureConventionalSigninForUser`.
+If thin registration is enabled and succeeds for a user then the `captureAuthenticationDidSucceedForUser:...` message will be sent to the `JRCaptureSigninDelegate` designated to receive responses from the sign-in process (i.e. the delegate parameter passed to one of the `startEngageSigninDialogForDelegate:` or its variants, or to `startCaptureConventionalSigninForUser`.